Our History & Mission

 From the beginning, in 1968, our mission has been to create a dynamic forum for influential business leaders to interact with top undergraduate students from campuses worldwide, and to educate the leaders of tomorrow.

 Our oldest program, the Business Today Magazine, is the most widely distributed undergraduate publication in North America.
-With a readership of over 150,000 annually, we reach students from dozens of campuses all across America.
+With a significant direct-to-student distribution, we reach students from dozens of campuses all across America.
 Since our founding in 1968, we have published over 100 issues of Business Today.

-All of our operations are done in-house - writing, compiling, editing, designing, publishing, distributing - by our superb Magazine team.
-Remaining true to our mission, we distribute the 150,000 magazines at absolutely no cost to our readers.
+All of our operations are done in-house – writing, compiling, editing, designing, publishing, distributing - by our Magazine team.
+Remaining true to our mission, we distribute the magazine at absolutely no cost to our readers.

 Our content consists of exclusive executive interviews, student-written articles, and BT originals.
 We receive article submissions from contributors all over the world, and take care to compile those that fit best into our theme.
-Recent executives interviews include Ian and Shep Murray, Co-CEOs of Vineyard Vines; Bryan Schreier, General Partner at Sequoia Capital; Martha Stewart; and Clive Brown, COO of J.P.
+Recent executives interviews include: Michael Ostrove, CEO of Paul Stuart, Ian and Shep Murray, Co-CEOs of Vineyard Vines; Bryan Schreier, General Partner at Sequoia Capital; Martha Stewart; and Clive Brown, COO of J.P.
 Morgan.

-Our most interactive program by far, our Conference Series, brings together students and executives in a tangible, face-to-face forum three times a year.
+Our most interactive program, our Conference Series, brings together students and executives in a meaningful, face-to-face forum twice a year.
 The Conferences are our second-oldest program, and certainly one of our most popular, with thousands of applicants from over 20 different countries and 6 continents.
 We are very proud to say that all of our Conferences are free of cost or heavily subsidized for all student attendees, following our mission of providing access to all undergraduates from different geographies or socioeconomic status.

-Our International Conference is in its 39th circuit, and will take place in New York City from November 24th - 26th, 2013.
+Our International Conference is in its 40th iteration in 2014, and will take place in New York City from November 23th - 25th, 2014.
 As Business Today's flagship program, the IC hosts 150 students from all corners of the world.
 With inspiring keynote speeches, intimate seminars (both on-site and at corporate headquarters), and an engaging case study competition, the International Conference is the hub for incredible dialogue between students and executives.

 Past keynote speakers include Paul Volcker, Former Chairman of the Federal Reserve; Thomas Horton, CEO of American Airlines; Wendy Kopp, Founder of Teach for America; and Ron Meyer, President of Universal Studios.
-This year's theme is "Growth Markets."
+This year's theme is "Morality in Business."

 Start @ A Startup Conference:

-In February of 2012, we partnered with Sequoia Capital to address the gap between West Coast start-ups and East Coast engineers.
-Coming off of a highly-successful event, we are excited to partner with Sequoia again for a second, highly-expanded Conference on October 5th and 6th, 2013.
-We are bringing together 200 of the brightest engineers and a handful of venture-backed start-ups to New York City both to learn from intimate seminars and keynotes, as well as to interview on-site for job openings.
-We are very grateful to our headline sponsor, Dropbox, and are excited to announce Drew Houston as one of our keynote speakers.
+For the past two years, we have partnered with Sequoia Capital to address the gap between West Coast start-ups and East Coast engineers.
+We are bringing together more than 250 of the brightest engineers and a handful of venture-backed start-ups to New York City both to learn from intimate seminars and keynotes, as well as to interview on-site for job openings.

 Past keynote speakers include Bryan Schreier, General Partner of Sequoia Capital; Bob Lee, CTO of Square; Keller Rinaudo, Founder of Romotive; Sujay Jaswa, VP of Dropbox; and Daniel Gross, CEO of Cue.